NCSUTAChatBot/llm-chatbot/README.md

 ```
 (Optional) The `requirments.txt` might be out of date.
 Install the package prompted from the terminal.

-3. Add the following .env File under the saas-backend folder (replace username and password with your unity ID, I have set this up please me skverma@ncsu.edu if there is an connection error)
+3. Add the following .env File under the saas-backend folder (replace username and password with your unity ID, I have set this up please contact me if there is an connection error)
 ```
 MONGODB_URI="mongodb+srv://skverma:skverma@chatbot.3zncvhn.mongodb.net/?retryWrites=true&w=majority&appName=chatbot"
 MONGODB_DATABASE=chatbot